WordPress/WordPress-Coding-Standards/README.md

 [Composer](https://getcomposer.org/) will automatically install the project dependencies and register the rulesets from WordPressCS and other external standards with PHP_CodeSniffer using the [Composer PHPCS plugin](https://github.com/PHPCSStandards/composer-installer).

-> If you are upgrading from an older WordPressCS version to version 3.0.0, please read the [Upgrade guide for ruleset maintainers and end-users](https://github.com/WordPress/WordPress-Coding-Standards/wiki/Upgrade-Guide-to-WordPressCS-3.0.0-for-ruleset-maintainers) first!

 ### Composer Project-based Installation